sushant-j/my-first-pull-request/README.md

 3. You're done!
 You can now fork the repo using your github user directly.

-# 2. Clone the repository
+# 2. Clone the repository:
    -- you will get a link out there,clone it by copy the link from dialog box.

-# 3. Make necessary changes.
+# 3. Make necessary changes:

-# 4. Commit with a proper commit message.
+# 4. Commit with a proper commit message:
 1. git commit filename -m"message".

-# 5. Initiate a Pull Request
+# 5. Initiate a Pull Request:
    1. Push the changes to branch other than master.
    	-- you can change branch by git checkout branchname(<b>Do not make changes in master branch.NEVER</b>).
   	-- if you have not created branch then you can create it by git branch branchname.
  	-- git push -u origin issue_name.

-# 6. Signing in
+# 6. Signing in:
 if you are pushing request for the 1st time you need to sign in with your username and password.

 # 7. Opening pull requests: